Simularia/simulariatools/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.165117.svg)](https://doi.org/10.5281/zenodo.596741)
 <!-- badges: end -->

-`simulariatools` is a collection of functions and tools useful to pre and post process data for air quality assessment.
+`simulariatools` is an open source collection of functions and tools useful to pre and post process data for air quality modelling and assessment.
 The package is developed and maintained by the people at [Simularia](https://www.simularia.it) and it is extensively used therein for daily jobs.